 Maternity leave entitlement is classed as separate to an employee’s standard annual leave entitlement, which means employees remain entitled to holiday leave throughout their maternity leave.
 Not allowing the employee to carry over untaken holiday leave is a discriminatory offence.

 Statutory maternity pay

-Employers are due to pay SMP for a maximum of 39 weeks to eligible employees.
+Employers must pay SMP for a maximum of 39 weeks to eligible employees.
 SMP is currently set at 90% of the employee’s average weekly earnings (uncapped) for the first six weeks, and then £139.58 or 90% of the employee’s average weekly earnings for the following 33 weeks (whichever is lower).

-Businesses can reclaim either 92% or 103% of SMP paid depending on the amount of national insurance contributions paid by both the employer and employee.
+Businesses can reclaim either 92% or 103% of SMP paid depending on the amount of National Insurance contributions paid by both the employer and employee.

-Keeping in touch
+Keeping in touch days